 The scene at the airport was chaotic.
 Hundreds of people milled about the tarmac, frantic not to be left behind.
 When a mad dash for the plane began, Zorana, carrying Igor in one arm, felt Ida being pulled away by the surging crowd.
 She grabbed hold of her daughter and hung on until they were aboard.

 From a distance Rusmir watched the plane lift off safely, carrying his family to an uncertain fate.
 It was the last flight out for many months.
 Three-and-a-half years passed before he saw his family again.

 While in Belgrade, Zorana and the kids stayed at a hotel.
-Zorana made Ida promise (igor was too young) never to say their Muslim name aloud, but only her Serb maiden name, Vojnovic.
-Zorana sats she felt “shame” at denying her true identity and “guilty” for what some Serbs were doing to Muslims.
+Zorana made Ida promise (Igor was too young) never to say their Muslim name aloud, but only her Serb maiden name, Vojnovic.
+Zorana says she felt “shame” at denying her true identity and “guilty” for what some Serbs were doing to Muslims.
 “It was very hard.”

-“You had to say some Serb name to save your life,” notes Hari, whose family too similar precautions.
+“You had to say some Serb name to save your life,” notes Hari, whose family took similar precautions.
 Like Rusmir and Zorana, Hari and his wife Marina were desperate to get their daughter Lana out, as she has a kidney condition similar to Ida’s.
-Marina and Sakic kids eventually fled to Croatia.
+Marina and Sakic’s kids eventually fled to Croatia.

 In Belgrade Zorana often confronted Serb enmity, such as when a hospital denied Ida treatment fate learning her real name.
 From Belgrade, they fled to norther Croatia, staying with relatives and friends.